aws-samples/custom-lens-wa-hub/FSI-Governance-Lens/README.md

-# AWS Well-Architected Custom Lens for Regulated Organisations
+# FSI Enterprise Cloud Governance Lens for Regulated Organisations

-Enterprise Cloud Governance for APRA, MAS, HKMA, PRA.

-The FSI Enterprise Governance Lens for Regulated Organisations is designed to assist customers assessing their compliance with regulatory principles across APRA, RBMZ, MAS, HKMA and PRA.
+The FSI Enterprise Cloud Governance Lens for Regulated Organisations is designed to assist customers assessing their compliance with principles-based regulators such as APRA, RBMZ, MAS, HKMA and PRA.

 While not a replacement for a formal engagement, this Lens provides directional guidance to help customers understand their compliance obligations.
 Principles-based regulators require